23 of the Best Types of Orchids to Grow as Houseplants

 Cockleshells should be cultivated in baskets filled with moss or bark, and the others can be grown on mounts, in baskets, or in pots.
 Both types are considered great options for the beginner enthusiast.

-Psh. radiata, formerly classified as Encyclia radiata, makes an excellent choice for a starter plant.
+Psh. radiata, formerly classified as Encyclia radiata, is an excellent choice for a starter plant.

 It is a fast grower that bears coconut-scented blooms in the spring.
 The flowers are cream colored with an upside-down lip that is striped with purple.

-You can purchase a live Psh. radiata orchid in a four-inch pot from Aloha Hawaii Orchids via Amazon.
+You can find Psh. radiata orchids in four-inch pots from Aloha Hawaii Orchids via Amazon.

 21. Rhynchostylis

-Known as “foxtail orchids,” there are only five species within the Rhynchostylis genus, and they all hail from Asia.
+Known as “foxtail orchids,” there are only five species in the Rhynchostylis genus, and they all hail from Asia.

 These tropical orchids are epiphytic or lithophytic, exhibit monopodial growth, and have fleshy, leathery, strap-shaped leaves.